Reading: Detail & Inference (Sophisticated Texts)

 While the preservation of Kampot's French colonial architecture is often lauded as essential to its tourism appeal, this singular focus arguably presents a static and incomplete narrative of the town's identity.
 This perspective inadvertently marginalizes other significant architectural vernaculars, such as the traditional Khmer wooden houses and the functional, unadorned structures of the post-independence era, which also contribute to the town's authentic character.
 A more holistic approach would acknowledge that Kampot's architectural identity is not a monolith preserved in amber, but rather a living, evolving tapestry woven from these diverse historical threads.

-- Sentence 1: The author introduces a common belief (preserving French buildings is good) but immediately challenges it as a "singular focus" that tells an "incomplete" story.
-This is the paragraph's main argument.
+- Sentence 1: The author introduces a common belief (preserving French buildings is good) but immediately challenges it with the phrases

 Read this sophisticated sentence and answer the question.